 From these two essential fatty acids the dog’s body can build the other fatty acids it needs.

-A problem with many modern dog foods is that they often contain a lot of vegetables and refined vegetable oils.
+A problem with many modern dog foods is that they contain a lot of vegetables and refined vegetable oils.
 The most common oils in dog foods are corn oil, sunflower oil and canola oil.
 This causes an imbalance in the proportions between omega 3 and omega 6, with too much omega 6.

 According to advocates for a natural meat based diet the optimal ratio of omega 6 to omega 3 fatty acids is about 3:1 for dogs and puppies.
 This means slightly more omega 6 than omega 3.